-Systematic tests [3] have been performed on the JEM prototypes in order to assure correct and reliable operation of the JEM within the trigger environment.
-As a first step, the modules are operated stand-alone with the system clock provided by the onboard crystal oscillator, not by a TTC system.
-The playback memories of 256 words depth within the InputFPGAs are filled with various data patterns.
-A playback/spy cycle is initiated via a VME signal and the results from the spy memories are read back and compared offline by the incrate-CPU with the results of a closely modelled simulation program for the energy summation.
-Simple tests programs have been used, allowing fast throughput of data, but not interacting the Level-1 trigger software environment.
-As a second step a Data Source/Sink module (DSS) fitted with two LVDS Source daughtermodules has been used, which provide a total of 16 serial LVDS channels, being able to serve two neighbouring InputFPGAs with data as expected from the Preprocessor system.
+Systematic tests [3] have been performed on the JEM prototypes in order to ensure correct and reliable operation of the JEM within the trigger environment.
+As a first step, the modules are operated stand-alone with the system clock provided by the onboard crystal oscillator, not by a Timing, Trigger, and Control (TTC) system.
+The playback memories of 256 words depth within the Input FPGAs are filled with various data patterns.
+A playback/spy cycle is initiated via a VME signal and the results from the spy memories are read back and compared to a full floating-point offline reconstruction algorithm for the energy summation.
+As a second step a Data Source/Sink (DSS) module has been used.
+The DSS, fitted with two Low Voltage Differential Signaling (LVDS) Source daughtermodules, provides a total of 16 serial LVDS channels and is able to serve two neighboring Input FPGAs with data, as expected from the Preprocessor system.

-Figure 4 shows the procedure of the standalone tests of the Jet/Energy Module.
+Fig. 4 shows the procedure of the standalone tests of the JEM.